marioalmonte/accessitrans-aria/readme.txt

 Yes, the plugin has been tested with version 4.7.3 of WPML Multilingual CMS and 3.3.2 of WPML String Translation.

-= Why do I see the same string multiple times in WPML? =
+= Why do I see duplicate entries in WPML String Translation? =

-This is by design.
-The plugin registers strings in multiple formats to ensure that they can be captured and translated regardless of how they are used in your Elementor content.
+The plugin registers strings using different formats to ensure maximum compatibility with all types of Elementor content.
 You only need to translate each unique text once.

 = Will this plugin slow down my website? =